mikoSL/aws_cloudformation/README.md

 * automatically install and configure Wordpress.
 * end2end, 1-click deployment & self-service portal.
 * serve global large and small customers.

+## Self-service development portal- Project for Facilities Mgmt SW company

+### Purpose:
+* To allow the developers/pre-sale/QA to deploy a specific version of application into its own dedicated application environment.
+Optionally, to provide access to the environment to customers.

+### Requirements
+* It does not require access to AWS console.
+Staff can deploy application environment without requiring access to AWS console. * They can browse webpage, click button then have a fully functioned provisioned application environment available in 10 minutes.
+* They can delete the environment in the same portal page.